 Translocations are an important management tool recognized by the LTEMP and BiOp as a key component of humpback chub management and a potential means to avoid mechanical removal of trout in the mainstem Colorado River near its confluence with the LCR.
 At the same, the 2016 PEP panel on fisheries indicated there was a need to make the translocation program more rigorous quantitatively, to identify goals, and to design translocations to address key uncertainties about the effectiveness of this management action.
-The Chute Falls translocation effort provides a strategy for growing out humpback more quickly, but does provide much additional redundancy to the humpback chub population (if something catastrophic happens to the LCR population downstream of Chute Falls, it will also likely negative effect the population upstream of Chute Falls).
 There is clear evidence that humpback chub translocated upstream of Chute Falls grow much more quickly and likely survive at higher rates, suggesting a benefit to humpback chub.
-At the same timeAt the same time, the translocation process involves costs (e.g., potential handling mortality).
-This This suggests a need to not just show that growth and survival are greater upstreamChute Falls, but to make a counter-factual comparison to test the hypothesis (H9) that the Chute Falls translocation is adding a sufficient number of adults to the population to justify the costs.
+At the same time, however, the Chute Falls translocation effort does not provide much additional redundancy to the humpback chub population: If something catastrophic happens to the LCR population downstream of Chute Falls, it will also likely negative effect the population upstream of Chute Falls.
+Further, the translocation process involves costs (e.g., potential handling mortality).
+These downsides to the Chute Falls translocation effort suggest a need to not just show that growth and survival rates are greater upstream of Chute Falls, but to make a counter-factual comparison to test the hypothesis (H9) that the Chute Falls translocation is adding a sufficient number of adults to the population to justify the costs.
 We plan to test H9 through a joint analysis by U.S. Geological Survey Grand Canyon Monitoring and Research Center (GCMRC) and U.S. Fish and Wildlife Service (USFWS) scientists.
 Dependent on the results of this analysis, USFWS will reconsider the need for continuation of Chute Falls translocation, including the conditions (e.g., overall adult chub abundances) under which this management action is most useful.